Sam-Schimanski/Sam-Schimanski/README.md

 Hi, I’m Sam.

 I'm particularly interested in renewable energy generation and am currently studying Electrical and Electronic Engineering.
-I'm in my third year of my degree and am looking to use Github to store personal project data and progress.
+I'm in my final year of my degree and am looking to use Github to store personal project data and progress.

 You can reach me at samuel.schimanski@outlook.com